 \subsection{Value of FP Correction}

-We propose a novel metric, VoC (Value of Correction), to quantify the contribution of FP corrections to accuracy and inference reliability in ViFP.
-Existing VQA evaluation metrics mainly focus on accuracy of answers, which may overlook cases of hallucinated or flawed reasoning paths that lead to correct answers—an issue emphasized by Principle II, where a correct answer $\neq$ a reliable reasoning path.
+The Value of FP Correction(VoC) is a novel metric that quantifies how FP correction enhances both reasoning accuracy and reliability in ViFP.
+Existing VQA evaluation metrics mainly focus on accuracy, which may overlook instances of hallucinated or flawed reasoning paths that lead to correct answers.

-Unlike conventional accuracy or path matching metrics, VoC integrates three essential components: (1) the improvement of accuracy brought by multi-step reasoning over direct reasoning, (2) the absolute accuracy of multi-step reasoning, and (3) the capacity to reduce FPs is indirectly estimated via the true negative (TN) rate, which ensures that fewer FPs lead to a higher VoC.
-Formally, VoC is defined as
+Unlike conventional accuracy or path matching metrics, VoC integrates three essential components: (1) The improvement in accuracy achieved through multi-step reasoning; (2) The absolute accuracy of reasoning; (3) The capacity to reduce FPs is indirectly estimated via the true negative (TN) rate, which ensures that fewer FPs lead to a higher VoC.